The Architecture of Refreshment

 Ventilators on the upper floors are shaped like ocean liner air scoops.
 These ventilators were once used as chutes to drop bottle caps to the crowning machines on the floor beneath.

-This small cardboard model of the building was given out when the building was declared a Historic Cultural Landmark.
+Below: This small cardboard model of the building was given out when the building was declared a Historic Cultural Landmark.

 Salisbury, North Carolina